hermetique/edsger/README.md

 #         (((_? _? cons?) integer? cons?) itself?)?
 ```

-Since new cases can be added to function definitions at any time, exhaustiveness checking for functions
+Since, unlike lambda expressions, new cases can be added to function definitions at any time,
-only happens after an entire file has been imported or compiled.
+exhaustiveness checking for functions only happens after an entire file has been imported or compiled.

 e.g. trying to compile this file
 ```haskell